julianfigueroaGL/gorilla-cast-docs/docs/lifecycle/hooks/hooks.md

 ### mounted

 This hook is called after the instance has been mounted.
-At this point you will have full access to the reactive component, templates, and rendered DOM (via. this.\$el).
+At this point you will have full access to the reactive component, templates, and rendered DOM (via ```this.$el```).
 The most frequently used patterns are fetching data for your component (use created for this instead,) and modifying the DOM, often to integrate non-Vue libraries.

 ```html
 <template>